hanishkvc/docs-notes_plus/devices/firetv/BattlesWithFireTV.rst

 		To a great extent it is a internet streaming device, so one can assume that most of the time it is being used, it will have network access.

+Option to control background audio playback centrally.

+	Say a tune-in channel which is playing in the background.

 Speech
 --------